Army Reserve Soldier receives honor during Chicago WNBA game

 |0

-This work, Army Reserve Soldier receives honor during Chicago WNBA game [Image 2 of 2], by CSM Anthony L Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve Soldier receives honor during Chicago WNBA game, by CSM Anthony L Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT